Safety Communications Toolkit

 Register to Receive Buckeye Alerts

 It’s scary to think about, but an active aggressor could strike any place, at any time.
-That’s why Ohio State’s Department of Public Safety has released a new “Surviving an Active Aggressor” video to educate the campus community.
-The 9-minute video provides important updates to the university’s original safety tutorial released in 2015.
+That’s why Ohio State’s Department of Public Safety has a “Surviving an Active Aggressor” video to educate the campus community.
 The safety of our students, faculty and staff is our top priority and we encourage all Buckeyes to watch.
-We encourage everyone to report suspicious behavior to OSUPD by calling 614-292-2121 or 911 in emergencies.
+We encourage everyone to report suspicious behavior on campus to OSUPD (614-292-2121) or off-campus to CPD (614-645-4545).
+Always dial 911 in emergencies.

 Lyft Ride Smart at Ohio State

-Lyft Ride Smart at Ohio State offers eligible students discounted rides, on and around Columbus campus, from 9 p.m. to 3 a.m.
-Each month, 10,000 discounted rides will be made available on a first-come, first-served basis.
-The average cost is expected to be $1 to $2.
+Lyft Ride Smart at Ohio State offers eligible students discounted rides, on and around Columbus campus, from 7 p.m. to 7 a.m.
 To protect the health and safety of passengers, "shared" rides are temporarily suspended and users should now select “Lyft” as their shared ride option.
 Students must-opt in to qualify for program discounts.

 Free Safety App for Ohio State Community